How To Travel in Comfort and Style: A Practical Guide

 There’s nothing like the prospect of an overseas trip to send joy coursing through my soul.
 I derive immense pleasure from planning a holiday in the greatest detail: the restaurants we will visit, the food markets we will pore over, the local designers whose unique attire will enliven my wardrobe for seasons to come.
 (Where did I find that splendid hand-embroidered shawl, I hear you ask?
 Why in a snowy village outside St Petersburg, darling).
-K and I just booked a trip to Bali for after I submit my PhD in October, and already I have a dozen windows open on my laptop—our airy pool villa in Seminyak, the ambient jungle surrounding our hotel outside Ubud, the azure waters of the chilled-out island Nusa Lembongan.

-Compared to the series of horrific long-haul flights required to reach Europe from Australia (don’t make the mistake K and I did on our honeymoon of travelling to Paris via Helsinki—a gruelling thirty-two hours—in order to save a few bucks), the seven hour flight from Brisbane to Bali seems like a walk in the park.
+Compared to the series of horrific long-haul flights required to reach Europe from Australia (don’t make the mistake K and I did on our honeymoon of travelling to Paris via Helsinki—a gruelling thirty-two hours—in order to save a few bucks), the seven hour flight from Melbourne to Bali seems like a walk in the park.
 The principles of travelling in comfort and style, however, remain exactly the same.

 Below is my list of insider travel hacks, applicable whether you’re hitting up Bali or Bermuda.
 Follow these and you’ll not only be seeing the world, you’ll look smokin’ hot doing it. 🙂